-- Salaries and Fringe Benefits Actual expenditures were less than the final budget because of turnover in staff. - General Operating Actual expenditures were less than the final budget because fewer expenditures were needed for internet access fees, printing, supplies, and trustee development than as planned as part of the budget. - Building Operations and Maintenance Actual expenditures were less than the final budget because fewer expenditures were needed for maintenance and utilities than as planned as part of the budget.
+- Salaries and fringe benefits Actual expenditures were less than the budget because of staff turnover. - General operating Actual expenditures were less than the budget because fewer expenditures were needed for dues, staff training, internet fees, security, printing, and supplies. - Building operations and maintenance Fewer expenditures were needed for maintenance and utilities than as planned as part of the budget. - Capital outlay Actual expenditures were less than the budget because the purchase of additional lockers and servers were deferred and re-appropriated to calendar year 2024, respectively.